-- the quality of the project,
+- Describe the overall quality of the proposed project

-PINS cannot fund DU tuition, Service Learning classes, lessons or student stipends.
-Summer grants can fund stipends.
+PinS cannot fund DU tuition, service learning classes, lessons or student stipends. **Summer grants can fund stipends.**

 Applicants should understand that products generated through this grant will be considered the result of "substantial University assistance" subject to the university's intellectual property guidelines.

 All project related expenses must be turned into the URC office: